-We have developed a first year drilling program to exploit the large inventory of known drilling locations and recompletion opportunities in the Cherokee Basin.
-We currently expect to drill approximately 70 net wells and 70 net recompletions during the twelve months ending April 2008.
-We estimate that \$9 million in total capital will be spent during this time period, of which \$1.5 million will consist of estimated maintenance capital expenditures.
+We have developed a first year drilling program to exploit known drilling locations and recompletion opportunities in the Cherokee Basin.
+We currently expect to drill approximately 170 net wells and 185 net recompletions during the first twelve months we own these properties.
+We estimate that \$36 million in total capital will be spent during this time period, of which \$13.5 million will consist of estimated maintenance capital expenditures.